 The cause of PMS and PMDD is not clear but studies suggest that rising and falling estrogen and progesterone levels cause changes in brain chemicals including serotonin which affects mood.
 It is not clear why some women develop symptoms of PMS or PMDD and others do not.
 It may be that some women may be more sensitive to the hormonal fluctuations than others.

-PMS is not diagnosed with a blood test but is assessed by keeping track of symptoms and when they occur during the menstrual cycle for at least 2 full cycles.
+PMS and PMDD are not diagnosed with a blood test but is assessed by keeping track of symptoms and when they occur during the menstrual cycle for at least 2 full cycles.
+PMS/PMDD symptoms usually occur during the second half of the menstrual cycle.
+These symptoms usually begin 5 to 7 days prior to the start of the menstrual cycle.
 Blood tests may be ordered to help rule out other disorders.
 A careful history will be taken about symptom timing, severity of symptoms and how long symptoms last with each cycle.
 Other problems like depression and anxiety have similar symptoms but are usually noticeable throughout the cycle.

 Some women with PMS will experience relief of symptoms with adequate sleep, regular exercise and relaxation techniques to reduce anxiety, tension and fatigue.
 Vitamin and mineral supplements can also be helpful.
 These recommendations have few or no side effects.
 Calcium carbonate supplements of 600mg twice daily have been shown to reduce symptoms after 3 months in some women.
 Vitamin B6 (up to 100mg daily) may also have some benefit.

 Magnesium 400mg daily may help to reduce fluid retention and bloating.

 Maintaining a healthy diet, avoiding salt, caffeine, alcohol and nicotine will contribute to feeling better overall.